noahpop77/dotfiles/README.md

 # My Configs
-I really hate setting things up more than once so its time to do things properly and version control my config files.
+I really hate setting things up more than once so its time to do things properly and version control my config files

 # VIM Keybinds